 Elementary concepts of several combinatorial structures.
 Recurrence relations and generating functions.
 Principle of inclusion and exclusion.
 Latin squares and SDRs.
 Steiner systems.
 A direct construction.
 A recursive construction.
 Packing and covering.
 Linear algebra over finite fields.
 Gaussian coefficients.
 The pigeonhole Principle.
 Some special cases.
-Ramsey’s theorem.
-Bounds for Ramsey numbers and applications.
+Ramsey’s theorem and applications.
 Automorphism groups and permutation groups.
 Enumeration under group action.

 MA -5018: Research Methodology

-Scientific statements, hypothesis, model, Theory & Law, Types of research, Problem definition, objectives of the research, research design, data collection, data analysis, Interpretation of results, validation of results, Limitation of Science, calibration, Sensitivity, Least count and reproducibility, Stability and objectivity, Difference between accuracy and precision, Literature search, defining problem, Feasibility study, pilot projects / field trials, Formal research proposal, budgeting and funding, Progress report, final technical and fiscal report, Purpose of experiment, good and bad experiments, Inefficient experiments, null and alternative hypothesis, Alpha and beta errors, Relationship of alpha and beta errors to sensitivity and specificity, Designing efficient experiments, Simple random sampling, systematic sampling, Stratified sampling, cluster sampling, Convenience sampling, judgment sampling, quota sampling, snow ball sampling , Identifying variables of interest and their interactions, Operating characteristic curves, power curves, Surveys and field trials, Submission of a paper, role of editor, Peer-review process, importance of citations, impact factor, Plagiarism, protection of your work from misuse, Simulation, need for simulation, types of simulation, Introduction to algorithmic research, algorithmic research problems, types of algorithmic research, problems, types of solution procedure.
+Scientific statements, hypothesis, model, Theory & Law, Types of research, Problem definition, objectives of the research, research design, data collection, data analysis, Interpretation of results, validation of results, Literature search, Formal research proposal, budgeting and funding, sampling, systematic sampling, Stratified sampling, cluster sampling, Convenience sampling, judgment sampling, quota sampling, snow ball sampling , Identifying variables of interest and their interactions, Operating characteristic curves, power curves, Surveys and field trials, Submission of a paper, role of editor, Peer-review process, importance of citations, impact factor, Plagiarism, protection of your work from misuse, Simulation, need for simulation, types of simulation, Introduction to algorithmic research, algorithmic research problems, types of algorithmic research, problems, types of solution procedure.

 MA -5019: Non-Newtonian Fluid Mechanics